Letter to Decimillennial Australia:

 The threat of global warming can dissipate by quickly - very quickly - eliminating the causes of the Anthropocene extinction: the excessive human footprint and the carbon overload as well as the massive exploitation of both planetary and human resources.
 To do this we certainly need to reevaluate the type of society and economy, the type of leadership, that have developed over centuries, if not longer.
 The important work of identifying and promulgating the values and the ways-of-being that can help us to draw back from the brink is the most urgent challenge our species has faced.

 It seems this type of world that can guarantee that there will be a future has already existed, perhaps in many parts of the world, but on a very long-term continuous basis it has flourished most importantly in Australia.
 Today such a world desperately needs to be imagined, guided and nurtured into existence by those who have access in the not so distant past to a living culture that can inform our world today.
+Perhaps exceptional leadership can be expected to emerge from the exceptional civilisation, to create the stories by which each person across the nation can participate in a renewal of a civilisation for people and planet.
 By itself, our world seems incapable of achieving this.